- Support

-Or if your application needs to be taken down for 10 minutes every night to allow external backups to take place?
+- It needs to be taken down for 10 minutes every night to allow external backups to take place.

-Or you may simply want to schedule that some more benign action takes place once every 5 minutes.
+- You may simply want to schedule some benign actions to take place once every 5 minutes.

 Solution |